 We recommend that teams implement a safety program to deliver on ensuring a culture of safety for the team throughout the season covering all aspects of the program.
-You will find an Inspection Sheet in the Appendix, which will serve as a minimum guideline at your events.
+You will find a Safety Checklist in the Appendix, which will serve as a minimum guideline at your events.